Virtual Football Betting – A Complete Guide

 Types of Virtual Football Bets

 Asian and European handicaps apply a virtual advantage or disadvantage to one team.
 For instance, a -1.5 handicap on the favourite means they must win by at least two goals.
-This is a great choice when you expect a dominant victory.

 What Betting Markets Are Available